 When and how did your music career start?

 My music career probably began when I was about fifteen when Oli Reynolds and I used to busk on the streets of Brighton!
 I remember my mum being worried about it the first time we went, but then I came back with £50 after a couple of hours, and she soon came round to the idea!
 I then stopped thinking about that side of things for a few years whilst I trained at The BRIT School and Mountview and then when I graduated, I was lucky enough to inherit Joe Sterling as my housemate and we quickly became best friends and started to write songs together.
-I was twenty-one when I released my first EP Duvet Days and then from there, I started gigging and getting myself out there!
+I was 21 when I released my first EP Duvet Days and then from there, I started gigging and getting myself out there!
 It’s always been challenging as it has always been self-funded and recording and releasing music isn’t cheap, so it’s been a bit stop and start!
 Since then, I have been fortunate enough to support the wonderful Samantha Barks on her UK tour as well as winning Pride’s Got Talent meaning I could perform on the main stage in Trafalgar Square at Pride in London!

 Which came first for you, acting or music and what do you find rewarding about each?